user-vi/JavaAsASecondLanguage/homework04/README.md

 * Merge with another linear part, which is represented by another builder (by using `join`).
 * Split a new linear part, creating a new builder (by using `branch`).

+  For the example of using builder see code in [WordCount](src/main/java/io/github/javaasasecondlanguage/homework04/graphs/WordCount.java).

 ![GraphBuilder](pics/builder.png)

 ## Our project